goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 By default the version of OpenOCD that I got on my server via the official packet manager was outdated and missing features I will need.

-Also, since saving the ability to modify OpenOCB's source code could come in handy, I decided to re-build it from source.
+Also, since saving the ability to modify OpenOCD's source code could come in handy, I decided to re-build it from source.

 Thus, in the following logs, I will be running OpenOCD version `0.12.0+dev-02170-gfcff4b712`.